fmcg sales incentives

 • Performance bonuses: Performance bonuses are awarded for exceeding predefined performance metrics, such as surpassing sales targets, achieving high customer satisfaction, or securing new accounts.

-• Merchandising incentives: Incentives tied to effective in-store merchandising, such as product placement and display optimization, encourage sales teams to enhance the visibility and appeal of FMCG products.
+• Merchandising incentives: Incentives tied to effective in-store merchandising, such as product placement and display optimization, encourage sales teams to drive sales activity focused on securing shelf space and optimizing the sales process in retail environments, thereby enhancing the visibility and appeal of FMCG products.

 • Sales performance incentive funds: Programs that reward sales representatives or channel partners for achieving specific sales targets within a designated timeframe.
 These rewards can include financial incentives, prizes, and recognition and are designed to enhance sales performance and strengthen partnerships.